babajaj/sophomore-projects/README.md

 - Software Engineering: larger-scale software projects, usually pair-programmed.
     - final project: What's in my fridge: www.whatsinmyfridgeco.com --> a personalized website that suggests recipes for you based on user ingredients.
+    - maps --> a dikstra and KDTree based maps CLI to find nearest neighbors and shortest routes to intersections in a world map.

 - Computer Vision: implementations of one or more vision algorithms/ideas
     - final project: Video Style Transfer --> style any video or image as your favorite painting!